-A sailing holiday charter in Tahiti offers up the idyllic Society Islands, where the standard voyage takes in all the main atolls and volcanic islands to cover as much as possible in the time available.
-Most charters are taken Raiatea - return, but there are other options.
+A sailing holiday in Tahiti offers up the idyllic Society Islands, where the standard voyage takes in all the main atolls and volcanic islands to cover as much as possible in the time available.
+Most Tahiti boat charters are taken Raiatea - return, but there are other options.
 Such as the one-way crewed charters that can begin in Huahine to maximise downwind sailing.
 Or there’s something quite different: an extended stay on Huahine in conjunction with your charter, bareboat or crewed.

 Introducing Huahine in the South Pacific

 Huahine is top of our list of places to visit on a Tahiti boat charter, packed as it is with attractions natural and cultural alike.
 Sailing through the society Islands to the iconic peaks of that South Pacific paradise Bora Bora is not to be missed.
 But Huahine offers something else, something well worth checking out in more detail.

 Huahine is a 40-minute flight from Fa'a'ā International Airport, Papeete.
 When you visit Huahine, the friendly local people ensure the experience you get is a truly authentic one.
 While you may be itching to do some deep-water sailing and see more of the famous archipelago, why not stay longer?
 Give yourself time to investigate the island’s natural splendour and ancient Polynesian legacy as displayed at Faa’una Nui Lake in the village of Maeva.
 Immerse yourself in the cultural experiences on offer, such as taking part in a Ma’a Tahiti (traditional earth oven-cooked meal).
 Interact and engage, for those truly unforgettable experiences that enhance any holiday.
 Here’s how a one-way land and sail Huahine holiday can work.